Consent

 You can wear the watch on whichever wrist is more comfortable for you.
 If you are not used to wearing a watch it might feel a bit strange to start with, but it should become more natural over time.

-How often do I need to charge the monitor?
+How often do I need to charge the watch?

 Try to refrain from charging overnight as sleep data is just as important as day data.